khaiyichin/collective_perception/docs/scripts_explained.md

     <details><summary>Example: visualize time series plot</summary>

-    Suppose we are interested in seeing the time-series behavior of the robots in the dynamic simulation.
+    Suppose we are interested in seeing the time-series behavior of the robots in the dynamic simulation with a convergence threshold of 0.01.

     Specifically, we are interested in seeing the experiment with the following parameters:
     - homogeneous robots of `0.525` sensor probability,